alovajs/alovajs.github.io/docs/tutorial/02-getting-started/09-request-manually.md

     });
 };
 ```

+`send` function let you freely repeat the request.

 > `[2.9.0+]` In react, the send function is wrapped with `useCallback`, and it is not restricted by closure traps.
 You can use it directly in events without worrying about causing performance problems.